A varicocele refer to dilated veins within the pampiniform plexus.

 When intervention is indicated surgery is the most common management.
 There are a multitude of approaches:

 Recurrence rates vary but sit around 5-10%.
-Microsurgical techniques appear have the advantage of very low recurrence and risk of arterial and lymphatic injury.
+Microsurgical techniques appear to have the advantage of very low recurrence and risk of arterial and lymphatic injury.

 Less commonly endovascular techniques may be used.
 They generally avoid a general anaesthetic, though do expose the patient to radiation.
 Options include: